logsem/clutch/theories/gen_diffpriv/README.md

   surface + `refines_couple_*` rules + `tychk`); foundations are ready, the relational surface is not.
 - The **sequential/postprocessing `iApply` ceiling** — a reduction-control limitation; the inline-pattern workaround is in place and validated.

+# TODO
+- The samplers have versions where their parameter tuples are values or expressions; unify to values?